 What is our ultimate goal?

 What does a world look like where your company is no longer needed?
 The goal should be linked to something bigger than just selling a product.
-Using content to share or fulfil this larger mission is a great way to promote your brand and show people what you care about.
+Using content to share or fulfill this larger mission is a great way to promote your brand and show people what you care about.
 Return to your Brand Heart (purpose, vision, mission, values) ways to tell stories about causes you care for.

 Try to answer as concisely as possible and use the information to build your brand storytelling.